RobotEmperor/SDU-Sensor-Common/README.md

     make
     sudo make install

-  These libraries are installed in /usr/local/lib and the headers are in /usr/local/include
+  These libraries are installed in /usr/local/lib and the headers are in /usr/local/include.
+The python bindings are also installed to your python site-package folder when running sudo make install.

 ## Cmake Example ##